 (c) detain the dog and give notice in writing containing a description of the dog, the address of the place where it was found, and the address of the place where it is detained to the member in charge at the nearest Garda Station to the place where the dog was found, or to a dog warden.

-- Contact your local Garda station
+- Contact your local Garda station (24/7)

-- Local Dog Warden (Contact your local authority/council).
+- Local Dog Warden (Council).

 Stray Horse or Donkey